rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 4. The party probably meets at a tavern named The Bleeding Heart

 The Bleeding Heart
-A small log rancher next to a Helix with a sign of a cartoon heart impaled by a
+A small log rancher next to a Helix with a sign of a cartoon heart impaled by a couple slug like creatures (Bluefly).
+There is a stable in near proximity to the barn and Tavern with the sign on it.
+Inside you can see a few tables

 Helix: Local foliage made up out of Juice Veins, they take the shape of a complex 10+ foot tall blue helix.

+BlueFly: Type of Fly that begins to swarm near large collections of non fissure accessed Juice.